idealasgas/onliner-analyzer/README.md

 rackup
 ```

-Visit localhost:9292 or deploy it somewhere
+Visit localhost:9292 or deploy it somewhere.

 ---------------------